 Clarify your responsibilities and role.
 Ask yourself, “Could the activity result in personal financial or other benefit to me?
 Could my outside business interests affect my job performance or my judgment on behalf of Pacific Ethanol or affect others with whom I work?
 Can I reasonably conduct the activity outside of normal work hours?
 Will I be using Pacific Ethanol equipment, materials or proprietary or confidential information in my activities?”
 In most situations, there is a shared responsibility.
 Are your colleagues informed?
 It may help to get others involved and discuss the problem.

 Discuss the problem with your supervisor.
 This is the basic guidance for all situations.
 In many cases, your supervisor will be more knowledgeable about the question, and will appreciate being brought into the decision-making process.
 Remember that it is your supervisor’s responsibility to help solve problems.

 Seek help from Pacific Ethanol resources.
 In the rare case where it may not be appropriate to discuss an issue with your supervisor or, where you do not feel comfortable approaching your supervisor with your question, discuss it locally with another manager or the Director of Human Resources.

 You may report ethical violations in confidence and without fear of retaliation.
 If your situation requires that your identity be kept secret, your anonymity will be protected.
-Pacific Ethanol does not permit retaliation of any kind against employees for good faith reports of ethical violations.
+Pacific Ethanol does not permit retaliation of any kind against personnel for good faith reports of ethical violations.

 Always ask first, act later.
 If you aren’t sure of what to do in any situation, seek guidance before you act.